luismiaresse/pricelist-fetcher/README.md

 See [CONTRIBUTING](https://github.com/luismiaresse/pricelist-fetcher/blob/master/CONTRIBUTING.md) for instructions on how to contribute to the project.

 ## License
 Licensed under GPLv3.
-This should be in any fork or redistribution, and should credit me as well.
+This should be in any fork or redistribution, and should credit contributors as well.
 See [LICENSE](https://github.com/luismiaresse/pricelist-fetcher/blob/master/LICENSE).